Selecting the right funeral hymn

 10. The Day Thou Gavest, Lord, Is Ended

-A number of hymns have recently started to be used frequently, he says.
-Going Home, using the familiar tune of Dvorak’s New World Symphony is now popular, as is I Vow to Thee My Country, particularly for funerals with a military connection.
+A number of hymns have recently started to be used frequently, he says, including Going Home, using the familiar tune of Dvorak’s New World Symphony, as is I Vow to Thee My Country, particularly for funerals with a military connection.

 Hymns are traditional songs – often with a religious foundation and meaning – that help families and friends pray during the service.
 Although usually Christian in focus, the use of traditional hymns can feature alongside popular music and contemporary tracks.